Generalized saturation game: Introduction

 After several sporadic examples, Alon and Shikelman~\cite{Alon} introduced the so-called \textit{generalized Tur\'an problem} that asks for the maximum number $\ex(n,\# H,F)$ of copies of $H$ that an $F$-saturated graph can have, and offered a methodical study of this parameter.
 Determining the parameter (and several of its variants) has become a popular topic in extremal graph theory in recent years.
 The generalized saturation number $\sat(n,\# H,F)$, the minimum number of copies of $H$ that an $n$-vertex $F$-saturated graph can have, was first defined in~\cite{Ketal} and results studying this value can also be found in~\cite{CL,ergetal,RV}.

 In this paper, we study the game variant, first proposed in~\cite{CB}, of the above mentioned generalized problem.
-The \textit{$H$-score} of an $F$-saturation game is the total number of copies of $H$ at the end of the game.
+The \textit{$H$-score} of an $F$-saturation game is the total number of copies of $H$ at the end of the game (each subgraph isomorphic to $H$ is connected once).
 The $H$-score of the game when both players play optimally and Max starts is denoted by $s_1(n,\# H,F)$, and by $s_2(n,\# H,F)$ when Mini starts.
-When we have a conclusion that is valid independently of who starts the game, then we may simply write $s(n,\# H,F)$
+When we have a conclusion that is valid independently of who starts the game, then we may simply write $s(n,\# H,F)$.

 Our first results are about path-saturation games with star scores.
 By $P_s$ we denote the path on $s$ vertices, and $S_\ell$ denotes the star on $\ell$ vertices.